Updated: Aug 9

 I have already called out many times how irresponsible the RBNZ has been in ignoring the bit in its legislation that says “It shall be an objective of the Bank to exhibit a sense of social responsibility in exercising its powers under this Act”.
 And the gang in major media are complicit in not pointing this out.

 The gang of super wealthy helped tilt the playing field to their advantage and are causing untold harm to our society by causing stress, disenchantment, trauma and so forth to hundreds of thousands of our citizens.
 Government gives a boost to house price inflation by allowing foreigners to buy land and houses in Aotearoa and then fiddles around at the edges to make it look like they are trying their best to cure the problem they created while at the same time not grabbing the bull by the horns and taking control of the housing market.
 They don’t want to challenge the current paradigm and conventional wisdom.

 The medical-industrial complex I referred to above is a gang that has turned people’s health into a money-making business by using their power to lobby for the privatization of health services.
 The gang in the insurance industry gives you an umbrella when it is fine and takes it away when it rains.

 Of course, none of the above actors go around shooting, bludgeoning or knifing people directly.
-But the conditions imposed on society by many of the abovementioned gangs helps to ruin lives and sometimes, our of despair, even take their own lives.
+But the conditions imposed on society by many of the above mentioned gangs helps to ruin lives and sometimes, out of despair, even take their own lives.